keelancook/missions-center/cgcs-staff-information/continuity/cgcs-job-responsibilities.md

     * Develop pages, posts, and events on the website.
     * Weave together images, links, forms, and text in a way that is appealing and informative.
 * Help plan, promote, and execute events, as well as retrieve content from the events.
-* Communicate with the Communications office at SEBTS to develop branding, as well as materials with our brand on them.
+* Communicate with the Communications office at SEBTS to develop branding as well as materials with our brand on them.
 * Communicate with Media to plan promotional videos.
 * Upload podcasts to the website and other social media outlets.
 * Create graphics or assist in graphic design for the CGCS.